jsauerland/Data-Engineering-Olist-Project/README.md

 - Build and deploy solutions using a variety of modern tools: Google BigQuery, SQL Server, Microsoft Azure, Snowflake, Apache Cassandra
 - Learn how Data Pipelines work in detail
 - Use various data services to store and produce cleansed and enhanced datasets for analysis
+- Learn about common data engineering practices and a high-level architecting process for a data engineering project

 # Part 1: Establishing the Data Warehouses